-Each unit having packaged DX will have either one, two, three, or four refrigerant compressors.
-Package DX system will have one inverter compressor and may contain additional staged compressors.
-Air-source heat pump units will have one inverter scroll compressor and may contain a second staged compressor.
+Each unit having packaged DX will have either one, two, three refrigerant compressors.
+The lead compressor will be an inverter scroll type compressor with the secondary or third compressor being staged.
+Airsource heat pump units will have one inverter scroll compressor and may contain a second staged compressor.